juicycleff/ultimate-backend-dashboard/README.md

-# ULTIMATE REACT SSR BOILERPLATE
+# ULTIMATE REACT SSR STARTERKIT

 Welcome to your Fusion.js application.
 Get started by running the application with `yarn dev` in a terminal.